Eeny Meeny Miney Mo Foundation

 • My Account

-The Role of Cognitive Distortions
+The Role of Cognitive Distortions & Half-Truths

 Thinking Traps That Undermine Relationships

 Unhelpful thinking patterns, often called cognitive distortions or negative thinking traps can significantly impact family dynamics and relationships.
-When parents or family members fall into these patterns, they may unintentionally create confusion and emotional distress for themselves, their children, and others in the family
+When parents or family members fall into these patterns, they may unintentionally create confusion and emotional distress for themselves, their children, and others in the family.

 How Thinking Traps Affect Families